washingtonstateuniversity/WSU-Web-Provisioner/README.md

 * `wsuwp.conf` for both the production and development environments providing the WSUWP Platform.
 * `wsuwp-indie.conf` for both the production and development environment for the server containing individual WordPress sites.
 * `wsu-search.conf` for both the production and development environments for WSU Search.
+* `wsu-list.conf` for both the production and development environments for WSU Lists.

 ## Provisioning